daronphang/programming-resources/java/data-types/composites/arrays.md

 ## Multidimensional Arrays

-Java has no multidimensional arrays, and they are fked as "arrays of arrays".
+Java has no multidimensional arrays, and they are implemented as "arrays of arrays".

 ```java
 double[][] balances;